-Martin Luther King, Jr. Day Paper Doll Craft
+Martin Luther King Day Paper Doll Chain

 In my round-up of Martin Luther King, Jr. Day educational ideas for very young children, I mentioned paper doll chains.